 #3: Some manufacturers coat their aluminum cookie sheets with substances much worse than aluminum, including toxic non-stick chemicals, which is often done to improve the cooking performance of the stainless steel cookie sheet.

 However, you can always cover your stainless steel cookie sheets with unbleached parchment paper, which will help prevent aluminum and other toxins from leaching onto your food.

-I truly believe that using unglazed stoneware is really, truly the best thing for you and your family and no unbleached parchment paper needed.
+I truly believe that using unglazed stoneware is really, truly the best thing for you and your family and then no unbleached parchment paper is needed at all.
 However, if you don’t want to spend the money on stoneware, then the, Norpro Stainless Steel Cookie Sheet is the second best option.

 A Few Healthy Holiday Cookie Recipes to Bake in Your New Baking Pan!

 Just in case you missed my healthy holiday cookie recipes earlier this week, here are my 3 favorite: